apache/parquet-format/dev/README.md

 This directory contains scripts useful to developers when running the Parquet release.

-The mechanics of the iceberg-format release are analog to parquet-java, which can be found [here](https://parquet.apache.org/docs/contribution-guidelines/releasing/).
+The mechanics of the parquet-format release are analog to parquet-java, which can be found [here](https://parquet.apache.org/docs/contribution-guidelines/releasing/).